 Students, staff, faculty, and community members are invited to attend a series of conversations led by an author on understanding racism and white privilege.
+Learn more.

 The Social Determinants of Health Symposium, an annual day-long event, brings together national experts, local community leaders, city residents, and faculty and students from Baltimore colleges and universities to examine a pressing topic related to the root causes of health disparities.
 Learn more.

 Capacity-Building Workshops are day-long opportunities for community organizations to refine their skills in areas such as grant writing, communication, and program evaluation.
 Learn more.

 The Johns Hopkins Urban Health Institute invites you to a conversation about “Hopkins in Baltimore.”
 Through stimulating speakers and panel discussions hosted by Johns Hopkins schools, this series invites you to consider some of the critical issues facing Baltimore today, their history, and opportunities for Johns Hopkins and the Baltimore community to address them together.
 Learn more.

 UHI and the Department of Population, Family, and Reproductive Health at the Johns Hopkins Bloomberg School of Public Health invite you to a special event on Wednesday, February 16.
 “Baltimore Youth Through A Global Lens: Lessons from the WAVE Study” will share results from a multi-year, multi-city study that focused on the well-being of adolescents in vulnerable environments.
 Learn more.

 To be added to our mailing list, which includes announcements for upcoming programs as well as other UHI and community news, sign up for the mailing list.